 Is it better to use .com or .co?

-Although .com is often considered the ‘go-to’ extension, both extensions have merits.
+Although .com is often considered the go-to extension, both extensions have merits.
 Since .com is incredibly common, this could mean that your ideal .com domain has already been taken.
 If this is the case, then .co is a great alternative.
 Since it’s shorter and sharper, it’s more likely to stay in people’s heads and help them to remember your business.

 Should I buy both .com and .ca domains?